mrprajesh/slate/README.md

 Check the page http://localhost:4567/

 ## Source
-The main file is index.html.md inside `source` folder In index.html.md file one can include other `html.md` files placed inside `source/includes` using
+The main file is index.html.md inside `source` folder.
+In index file one can include other `.md` files directly.
+The file must be placed inside `source/includes` using

 ```
 includes: